ssln-llc/ClaimMosaic-Documentation/src/content/docs/mosaic-view/claim-board.md

 - **View Details:** Click on any claim card to navigate to its detailed overview page.
 - **Add a Claim:** You can add a new claim directly to a specific status column by clicking the **`+ Add another Claim`** button within that column.

-## Customizing Your View

-You can customize the board to fit your needs.

 ### Reordering Status Columns

 Organize your workflow by dragging and dropping the status column headers into your preferred order.
 The system will save your custom layout.